astroumd/lmtoy/docs/README_sequoia.md

 	SRC_OBSNUM.nfs.admit/       ADMIT tree of the noise flat smooth cube

+Note that both MaskMoment and ADMIT need to run on a noise-flat cube.

 # Quality

 This OTF pipeline suggests the following procedure for quality assesment and flagging parameters:

 1. A **pix_list=** of good beams needs to be established.
 In the current 2021 cycle often beam 0 and 5 were bad.
 There was a brief period where beams 14 and 15 were